How to Patent an Idea

 Keep your Idea a SECRET:

-It is important to keep your idea a secret because a patent may only be granted for an idea that i new, inventive and useful.
-If your idea meets these requirements, generally, it should be eligible for a patent in terms of South African patent law, but once you reveal your idea to the public, or start selling the invention, you may not apply for patent protection.
+It is important to keep your idea a secret because a patent may only be granted for an idea that is new, inventive and useful.
+If your idea meets these requirements, generally, it should be eligible for protection in terms of South African patent law, but once you reveal your idea to the public, or start selling the invention, you may not apply for protection.

 File a Provisional Patent Application:

 Obtaining a patent is a two-step process that is spaced 12 months apart.
 The reason for this approach is therefore to give you time to determine the market for your invention, and also to give you time to refine and improve your invention prior to filing a complete patent application.
 Important Note: Any modifications that you make to the invention during this time, must also be kept secret until such modifications have been captured in a second provisional patent application or are included in the eventual complete patent application.